jonburdon/windy-millers-bakery/README.md

 7. Update form to verify all form fields and only accept forms accordingly.
 8. Facility to convert units from metric to imperial
 9. Submit image through form and use Cloudinary to host images.
 API Documentation here: https://cloudinary.com/documentation/cloudinary_references
+10. Add a hierarchy to the recipe database categories collection so that 'Sourdough' and 'Yeast Breads' could be organised under the main category of 'Bread.'
+11. Add array items to the recipe ingredients so that individual ingredients and their quanitities can be added or deleted as individual fields in the database.
+Use the same functionality for steps in the recipe method.